禁漫天堂

 Is it worth buying property in Portugal?

-Portugal has a dynamic real estate market.
+Portugal has a booming real estate market.
 Even in the aftermath of the COVID pandemic, real estate prices continue to rise, and properties in popular regions are selling like hotcakes.
-There are several reasons for Portugal's popularity in the real estate world.
+In fact, the situation has got nearly unbearable for locals, as EU authorities in Brussels have repeatedly alerted that property prices in Portugal are overvalued, to the point regulatory controls on house prices are highly recommended (though their recommendations have fallen on deaf ears).
+Be that as it may, there are several reasons for Portugal's popularity in the real estate world.

-Furthermore, Portugal is a popular tourist destination, having welcomed close to 28 million visitors in 2019 alone (and 23 million in 2022, in the post-COVID recovery).
+For starters, Portugal is currently a very popular destination for expats, digital nomads, tourists and immigrants alike, having welcomed over 30 million visitors in 2024 alone.
 Thus, renting out the property you own during the high season used to be quite profitable, leading to further speculation in property prices.
-To tackle this issue, new legislation has deemed it illegal to open up new Airbnbs in Lisbon, Porto and the Algarve, so you won't be able to rent your property to tourists (legally) if you're away from the city.
+To tackle this issue, local councils in Porto and Lisbon have decided to suspend the issuance of new permits to run Airbnbs in the cities, so you won't be able to rent your property to tourists (legally) if you're away.
+Still, these suspensions aren't definitive, so the situation can change at any moment.
 According to local law, rental contracts must have a minimum term of 12 months.
-Keep in mind that the rental income tax rate in Portugal currently stands at 28%, with repair and maintenance costs being deductible.
+Keep in mind that the rental income tax rate in Portugal currently stands at 25%, with repair and maintenance costs being deductible.
+Plus, you can get a tax discount if you choose to rent your property long-term for 5, 10 or 20 years (with tax rates of 15%, 10% and 5%, respectively).

-Moreover, with social unrest rising due to the fact that people are no longer able to buy or rent in the cities they work or study in, the local government has also terminated the once-popular Golden Visa Scheme, which means foreign investors can no longer live legally in the country and apply for citizenship after 5 years just for buying 500,000鈧 worth of property in the capital.
+Moreover, with social unrest rising due to the fact that people are no longer able to buy or rent in the cities they work or study in, the local government has also made huge changes to the ever-popular Golden Visa Scheme, which means foreign investors can no longer live legally in the country and apply for citizenship after 10 years just for buying 500,000鈧 worth of property in the capital.

-Finally, although Portugal used to boast a pretty friendly tax scheme for foreign residents, the government is currently planning to get rid of the Non-Habitual Residents (RNH) scheme in 2024.
+Finally, although Portugal used to boast a pretty friendly tax scheme for foreign residents, the government has made significant changes to the Non-Habitual Residents (RNH) scheme in 2024.
 This code provided tremendous tax benefits for digital nomads establishing themselves (and their businesses) in the city for a period of 10 years.
-If your line of work falls within one of the designated categories, you could enjoy a flat 20% tax on your income, a percentage that Portuguese workers (or foreign workers without the digital nomad visa) reach when earning over 1,961鈧/month.
-That being said, if you made more than that amount, you'd be saving on taxes by adhering to the visa.
+Right now, though, the new program is called IFICI) and only applies to highly qualified and skilled professionals, such as college teachers or tech workers.
+If your line of work falls within one of the designated categories, you can still enjoy a flat 20% tax on your income, a percentage that Portuguese workers (or foreign workers without the digital nomad visa) reach when earning over 2,432鈧/month.
+That being said, if you make more than that amount, you'd be saving on taxes by adhering to the visa.

 As you can see, property purchase in Portugal is not all sunshine and rainbows.
-Expats may have to deal with complicated purchase procedures (especially when taking out a mortgage), high taxes, expensive legal fees, deceitful real estate agents, and an overall poor attitude from the locals, which have been regarding digital nomads as one of the main causes, along with tourism, for the current housing crisis.
+Expats may have to deal with complicated purchase procedures (especially when taking out a mortgage), high taxes, expensive legal fees, deceitful real estate agents, and an overall poor attitude from the locals, which has been regarding digital nomads as one of the main causes, along with tourism and mass immigration, for the current housing crisis.

 This is why it is absolutely essential that you do proper research before committing to a property purchase.